LukasDetermann/shadow/readme.md

 ### 1) Two Modules

-In order to use the annotation processor to process the code that will be built later, the annotation processor must first be compiled.
+The annotation processor must be compiled first.
+Create two maven modules.
-Create two Maven modules for that.
-One having the code to process and one containing the annotation processor
+One having the code to process and one containing the annotation processor.

 #### processor module
 ````xml